 Date and Time

 TMC A-Mountain Half-Marathon starts at 7:00 am, with an early start for walkers.
-The Tucson Lifestyle 5k will also start at 7:00 am, while the Cox Charities Free Mile will begin at 8:00 am.
+The Tucson Lifestyle 5k will also start at 7:00 am, while the Cox Charities and FitKidz Free Mile will begin at 7:45 am.

 Race Distances and Courses

-As you can see on the map to the left, we’re all doing the first 3.1 miles together.
+The updated course map for 2013 is shown below!
+We’re all doing the first 3.1 miles together.
 We will start the 5k and the half-marathon at the same time.
 After the 5k through the UA neighborhoods and Downtown, the half-marathoners will head over to A-Mountain and do that portion of the route.
 The Half-Marathon route will include A-Mountain, the Santa Cruz Riverpath, and streets of Downtown Tucson.
-The 3.1 mile and One Mile will have out and back courses that let you share the fun.
+The Tucson Lifestyle 5k is the same route as the first 3.1 of the half-marathon, while the Free Cox Charities Mile does an easy loop through the nearby neighborhoods.
 Special thanks to the Arizona Department of Transportation for allowing us access to the the St. Mary’s Underpass at I-10 and to the City of Tucson for all their help with the route planning.

 110 North Church Street in historic Downtown Tucson, at the Jacome Plaza by the library and the Old Court House.

 Tucson Lifestyle 5k Walk/Run